|Developer(s)||"The SeaMonkey project"|

 Features and usability

 Support for, or lack thereof, web browser extensions is the biggest flaw in SeaMonkey's web browser functionality.
 It used to support the same extensions as Firefox.
 Then Firefox went ahead and deprecated all the good extensions for that browser and required all new extensions to use a new API.
-Seamonkey is unable to use these new extensions.
-This means that only older (outdated) no longer updated Firefox extensions can be used by Seamonkey.
-But among those are some nice gems among those that are available to be used in SeaMonkey, but not current Firefox versions, but it makes it very hard to switch from Chromium or Firefox to SeaMonkey if there are 5-10 extensions you are accustomed to using.
+SeaMonkey is unable to use these new extensions.
+This means that only older (outdated) no longer updated Firefox extensions can be used by SeaMonkey.
+There are some nice gems among those that are available to be used in SeaMonkey, but not current Firefox versions, but it makes it very hard to switch from Chromium or Firefox to SeaMonkey if there are 5-10 extensions you are accustomed to using.

 SeaMonkey development has essentially stood still for decades.
 That is specially noticeable in the non-browser parts of the SeaMonkey "application suite".
 The HTML page editor is something that would have looked neat and impressive in the early 1990s.
 Today it's something those who lived through the 1990s can fondly look at as a reminder of those days; it has no other practical purpose what so ever.